nikosun/IDAS-CallforCode/README.md

 ### Our team and basic stance

-Currently, our team members are 2 persons. </br>We just met at "IBM Call for Code hackathon" in Tokyo on 15-Sep-2018.
+Currently, our team members are 2 persons.
+We just met at "IBM Call for Code hackathon" in Tokyo on 15-Sep-2018.</br>
 Our team is made up of a designer/engineer of IBM champion 2018, and a disaster researcher/official in disaster prevention department of the local government.
  </br>Call for Code is the serious life-saving project.
 Our team is trying to find the total solution and concrete ideas.
 That is our basic stance.
 We would like to show our solution model, before code.